-The table does not include contractual obligations associated with our pension and post-retirement benefit plans.
-As of December 31, 2020, we had recognized a net benefit liability of \$15.2 million.
-For additional information on pension and other post-retirement benefits, including expected benefit payments for the next 10 years, see Note 15 in the Notes to consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+As of December 31, 2021, we had a net benefit liability of \$15.7 million associated with our pension and post-retirement benefit plans.
+For additional information on pension and other post-retirement benefits, including expected benefit payments for the next 10 years, see Note 14 in the Notes to consolidated financial statements included elsewhere in this Annual Report on Form 10-K.